 It is relatively straightforward to clamber up the rocks and get ashore.
 There are no deer, sheep or goats on the island, so the forest floor is lush and covered in undergrowth.
 Towering Douglas firs create cool shade, and the shore is fringed with the twisting red-gold branches of arbutus.
 Their bark was peeling, revealing green sap-filled wood beneath.
 I’m trying to decide how to paint that wonderful colouring.

 Before I make a new sketchbook for the summer, I decided to finish off an old Fabriano Venezia book which I started back in February.
 It’s good cartridge paper, but I’m not enjoying it for watercolour any more so I packed some 5 x 7 sheets of Strathmore 500 series.
 The paper is hot-press, takes a light wash very well and is lovely to draw on.
-I’m ending up with a series of little plein air paintings; I’ll either find a way to bind them together or will mat them up and release them as a mini collection!
+I’m ending up with a series of little plein air paintings; I think they’ll make a lovely mini art collection!